AutoFR: Automated Filter Rule Generation for Adblocking: Background Related Work

-\descr{ML Assisting FL Curation.} There is, however, optimism in using ML-based approaches to assist with \textit{maintenance} of filter lists, in a off-line manner.
-For example, Brave~\cite{PageGraph}, Adblock Plus \cite{Sentinel}, and the research community \cite{cvinspectorndss}, have been using ML models to assist \fla{s} in prioritizing filter rule updates.
-However, they have two main limitations.
-First, they rely on filter lists such as EasyList for training their supervised ML models --- causing a \textit{circular dependency}: a supervised model is only as good as the ground-truth data its trained on.
-This also means that the adblocking community has to continue maintaining both ML models as well as filter lists.
+\descr{ML-assisted FL Curation.} There is, however, optimism in using ML-based approaches to assist with \textit{maintenance} of \fl{s}.
+For example, Brave~\cite{alex2019generation}, Adblock Plus \cite{Sentinel}, and the research community \cite{cvinspectorndss} have been using ML models to assist \fla{s} in prioritizing filter rule updates.
+However, they have two main limitations. \major{First, they rely on \fl{s}, such as EasyList, for training their supervised ML models causing a \textit{circular dependency}: a supervised model is only as good as the ground-truth data it is trained on.} This also means that the adblocking community has to continue maintaining both ML models as well as \fl{s}.
 Second, existing ML approaches do not explicitly consider the trade-off between blocking ads and avoiding breakage.
 An over-aggressive adblocking approach might block all ads on a site but may block legitimate content at the same time.
-It is important to be able to control this trade-off for real-world deployment.
-In summary, a deployable ML-based adblocking approach should be able to generate filter rules without relying on existing filter lists for training, while also providing control to navigate the trade-off between blocking ads and avoiding breakage.
-This is exactly what we set out to do in this paper using \tool{}, as well as to minimize the human effort involved in curating those lists.
+It is essential to control this trade-off for real-world deployment. \major{In summary, a deployable ML-based adblocking approach should be able to generate filter rules without relying on existing \fl{s} for training, while also providing control to navigate the trade-off between blocking ads and avoiding breakage.
+To the best of our knowledge, \tool{} is the only system that can generate and evaluate filter rules automatically (without relying on humans) and from scratch (without relying on existing filter lists).}